jstetich/DEP_Nutrients_sum/Analysis/DEP_Sonde_Analysis.md

 # Review of Sonde Data

-Judging only by site codes, there may be some data overlap with the FOCB “profile” site downcast data.
-We have not double checked that yet.
+Judging only by site codes, it appears there could be some data overlap with the FOCB “profile” site downcast data.
+On close inspection, however, we found the two data sets are fully independent.

 ## How often was each site sampled?